IITB-Racing/team-wiki/docs/perception/overview.md

 # Overview
-Here we need to explain breifly (focus on future plans):

 Takes in data from LiDAR and ZED2i stereo cams (have to choose between taking from 2 stereocams or 1 stereocam), find class, depth and bearing of cone and send this to SLAM